 - Preheat the oven to 500°F (260°C) and line two 13x18x1-inch baking sheets with parchment paper.

-- In a large mixing bowl, combine tapioca starch, cornmeal, salt, anise, and baking powder.
+- In a large mixing bowl, combine the tapioca starch, cornmeal, salt, anise seeds, and baking powder.

-- Add the cheese and mix until they are evenly distributed.
+- Add the cheese and mix until evenly distributed throughout the dough.

 - Cover the dough with a clean kitchen towel and let it rest for 15-20 minutes.

-- Take small portions of dough (about 130g each) and roll each into an 8-inch log.
-Bring the ends of the log together to form a circle.
-Overlap the ends slightly and gently press them together to seal.
+- Divide the dough into portions of approximately 130 g each.
+Roll each portion into an 8-inch log, then bring the ends together to form a ring.
+Slightly overlap the ends and press gently to seal.

-- Place the shaped dough on the prepared baking sheets, leaving some space between each.
-Bake for 12-15 minutes, until lightly golden and puffed.
-Do not overbake.
-Serve immediately.
+- Place the shaped dough rings on the prepared baking sheets, leaving space between each one.

 Notes